nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `AddressBook#addReview(Review)` —  Adds the `Review` to `UniqueReviewList`

-For the command, the feature extends `command`, and is implemented as such:
+For the command, the feature extends `Command`, and is implemented as such:
 * `radd s/STALL_INDEX d/DATE c/CONTENT r/RATING [t/TAGS]…`

 #### Implementation flow of Review Adding feature